d-eathrow/anonymousland/_items/Another guide.md

 <br>

-[Faraday Pouch](https://wikiless.northboot.xyz/wiki/Faraday_cage) - This will block all radio waves and signals, which can ensure that absolutely connectionn is traveling out of your devices.
+[Faraday Pouch](https://wikiless.northboot.xyz/wiki/Faraday_cage) - This will block all radio waves and signals, which can ensure that absolutely no connection is traveling out of your devices.
 It completely air-gaps the device.
 It's best to actually test this before you will need to actually use this.
 Connect to a bluetooth speaker while playing music, put the device into the bag and wait to see after the buffer for the music to stop.